 - 4.1 Policy Framework The report does not bring forward any changes to the Policy Framework. - 4.2 Fit for the Future The Volunteering Policy aims to enhance community cohesion and involvement in improving the District.
 At the same time it hopes to remove barriers for enhancing Council services through volunteering opportunities.

 5. BUDGETARY FRAMEWORK

-5.1 The aim of the Policy is for it to be an enabler for Volunteering with the Council but that any work should be within the agreed budgets for the service area.
+5.1 The aim of the Policy is to be an enabler for Volunteering but any work on this line should be within the agreed budgets for the service area.

 6. ALTERNATIVE OPTION(S) CONSIDERED